Quantifying the noise sensitivity of the Wasserstein metric for images: Wasserstein metrics for signed and noise corrupted measures

 where $\operatorname{Lip}_1(\mathcal{X})$ is the set of 1-Lipschitz functions with respect to $\mathsf{d}$ on $\mathcal{X}$.
 The dual formulations are particularly useful to study stability of optimal transport with respect to perturbations of the marginals $\mu$ and $\nu$.

-\paragraph{Extension to signed measures.} Some image modalities (such as cryo-EM) naturally involve negative pixels, but even in modalities where all pixels are positive, once pixel-wise noise is introduced, negative pixels may appear.
-Since we identify pixel values with point masses, to study the effect of pixel-wise noise we first need to explain how the Wasserstein metrics can be extended to support negative masses.
+\paragraph{Extension to signed measures.} In this section we explain how the definition of Wasserstein metrics can be extended to signed measures.
+This is necessary for two reasons: first, some image modalities (such as cryo-EM) naturally involve negative pixels.
+Second, even when all pixels are non-negative, once noise is introduced, e.g. pixel-wise i.i.d.
+Gaussian noise, negative values may appear.
+Since we identify pixel values with point masses, this means we must account for signed measures.

-The problem of generalizing OT to signed measures is not new; \cite{Mainini2012} proposed to compute a Wasserstein-like distance between $\mu$ and $\nu$ by first constructing

-where we assume that the total mass of $ \mu$ and $ \nu $ are equal and $\mu_+$ ($\mu_-$, resp.) denotes the positive (resp. negative) part of $\mu$. \citet{Mainini2012} then introduced the \emph{signed Wasserstein cost},

-which the author denoted by \( \mathbb{W}_p (\mu, \nu) \).
-We note that \( W^\pm_p \) is a metric for $p=1$ but not for $p>1$, since it does not satisfy the triangle inequality \citep[Proposition 3.4]{Mainini2012}.
-The fact that the 1-Wasserstein metric combines nicely with the positive and negative parts can be deduced from equation \eqref{eq: DualW1}.
-The absence of triangle inequality might further lead to surprising behaviors as seen in Figure~\ref{fig: Ratios for different kinds of images}.

-Other approaches for generalizing the Wasserstein distance to signed measures were explored by \cite{EngquistFroeseYang2016}.
-Further, the usefulness of signed Wasserstein costs as defined above starts to be acknowledged in the statistics literature as the recent preprint by \cite{GroppeNiemollerHundrieserVentzkeBlobEtAl2025} suggests.